RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 The Beatles: One More Don’t

 Using these two basic principles, it’s not surprising that effective vocal panning can really do wonders on a track.
+Add some slap back to your vocals and drop in an 808 and you’ve got yourself a hit.
 By learning how to pan backup vocals and doubled lead vocals effectively, you can seriously up your producer game and create professional-sounding tracks.
-If you are struggling to find the sweet spot, don’t be afraid to reach out to a professional mixing and mastering service.
-These services can be more affordable than you’d expect, while also being a powerful tool to learn by example.
 Keep working, and feel the joy of the music!